 Red Clover – plotting in the shadows and leaf veins on the trifoliate leaves

 Next, I wanted to get the bracts and the stems down.
-This means mixing a far yellower hue; based on a viridian light green, then with plenty of winsor yellow, yellow ochre, and a touch of turquoise added.
+This means mixing a far yellower hue.
+The hue is based on a viridian light green, with plenty of winsor yellow, yellow ochre, and a touch of turquoise added.
 Initial painted lines are quite distinct, the paint will be thinned to a wetter and paler consistency later on.
 I make sure the stems are darker where they join one another or are shadowed by bracts or leaves.
 I also plot in the green areas within the flowering heads, and take the yellower colour out along the mid ribs of the leaves.

 Red clover – plotting in the stem and bract edges, and painting in the leaf mid ribs.

-I paint in the darkest parts of each clover floret, I love this bit, playing with such incredible bright colours is a treat after seas of green.
-This magenta colour is a mix of Doctor Martin's hydrous inks - 9H Cobalt violet with 5H Quinacridone magenta.
+I paint in the darkest parts of each clover floret.
+I love this bit, playing with such incredible bright colours is a treat after seas of green.
+This magenta colour is a mix of Doctor Martin’s hydrous inks – 9H Cobalt violet with 5H Quinacridone magenta.
 I get a paler hue by diluting the mix with water.